duerrfk/key20/README.md

 ## Door Lock Controller Hardware

+The door lock controller hardware is designed for operating AC (alternating current) electric door locks, which typically run from 6-12 VAC.

 The hardware design (schematics and board layout for Eagle) for the door lock controller device can be found in folder `pcb/key20-ble`.

 The following images show the hardware and schematic.
 The hardware basically concists of one circuit board (PCB).
 We deliberately used a simple single-sided through-hole design to help makers producing their own boards.
 An LCD, a power switch, and two push buttons for user interaction are connected to the main PCB.
 An ob-board voltage regulator provides 3.3 V fed by an external DC power supply (anything between 4 V and 30 V will work).
 The circuit draws less than 50 mA when the lock is operated, thus, you can use a cheap 5.0 V USB power supply.
 With a little modification, we could also switch off the LCD when not needed, and the device could run from 4 AA-size batteries most probably for years.